 Basis for Judging and Selection

-Evidence of: (a) exemplary ethical behavior/practices or (b) persuasive advocacy of ethical behavior/practices should reflect the relationships of that behavior or those practices to the IEEE Code of Ethics.
+Nominations for the award are required and shall include evidence of (a) exemplary ethical behavior/practices or (b) persuasive advocacy of ethical behavior/practices while demonstrating the relationship of that behavior or those practices to the IEEE Code of Ethics.

 This award may be presented annually, unless in the judgment of the EMCC, a suitable candidate is not available.

-The Citation shall be in the form of a framed, engraved silver certificate.
+The Citation shall be in the form of a plaque.